arndvs/authjs-login/README.md

 ```

-Generate the Prisma collections based on schema.prisma
+Add new primsa fields in schema to node modules

 ```bash
 npx prisma generate

 ```

-Push the collections to the db
+Push fields to the db

 ```bash
 npx prisma db push